When you double-click a Windows batch file (

 - Exit the Registry Editor.

-- Copy the following lines and paste it into Notepad
+- Copy the following lines and paste them into Notepad.

 Windows Registry Editor Version 5.00 [HKEY_LOCAL_MACHINE\SOFTWARE\Classes\.bat] @="batfile" [HKEY_LOCAL_MACHINE\SOFTWARE\Classes\batfile\shell] @=- [HKEY_LOCAL_MACHINE\SOFTWARE\Classes\batfile\shell\open\command] @="\"%1\" %*" [-HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\FileExts\.bat]